The SerolyzeR package provides for two reports: - plate

 # Clean up the output directory

-function.
+generate_levey_jennings_report() function.
 There are two

 parameters that need to be set, which are: - list_of_plates

-instances, it is recommended generate is
+- list of Plate instances, it is recommended generate is

-function - report_title
+with process_dir function - report_title -

 title of the report